shortdark/num-of-posts/README.md

 The lists have been moved to AJAX, to free up more space and so it works better on mobile devices.

+Now, you are able to select a year and just see the stats for that one year.

 https://wordpress.org/plugins/post-volume-stats/